destroyedlolo/Majordome/HowToConfigure/Readme.md

 # Automation Configuration

-Automation configuration are grouped (for a specific Majordome instance) in a directory tree likes :
+Automation configurations are grouped (for a specific Majordome instance) in a directory tree likes :
 ```
 00_Majordome
 01_Pool